US court rejects plea filed by Nirav Modi, associates seeking dismissal of fraud allegations against them | Law-Order

 "SDNY Bankruptcy Court Judge Lane in a clear decision denied defendants Modi, Bansali and Gandhi's motions to dismiss US Trustee Richard Levin's amended complaint in the adversary proceeding arising out of Modi's initial chapter 11 bankruptcy petition, alleging fraud, breach of fiduciary duties, RICO and related state law claims," Indian American attorney Ravi Batra told PTI.

-Explaining the 60-page order, Batra said Modi ploughed his profits back into his own company as additional sales to falsely raise the stock price/company valuation by setting up a scheme to defraud Punjab National Bank (PNB) and other banks of over USD 1 billion by a "shell game," where the ball gets bigger with each sleight of hand, and then issue Letters of Undertaking (sort of a guarantee) to PNB and get loans based upon the inflated ball's value.
+Explaining the 60-page order, Batra said Modi outdid Crazy Eddie (Eddie Antar), the founder of an American electronics retail chain, who plowed his profits back into his own company as additional sales to falsely raise the stock price/company valuation, by setting up a scheme to defraud PNB and other banks of over USD 1 billion by a "shell game," where the ball gets bigger with each sleight of hand, and then issue Letters of Undertaking (sort of a guarantee) to PNB and get loans based upon the inflated ball's value.

 "But to get the ill-gotten funds by bank fraud out of his companies, he engaged in a separate fraud to hide those withdrawals for personal benefit as if they were ordinary business transactions," Batra said based on the court papers.

-According to the court ruling, from early 2011 to early 2018, Modi and his associates orchestrated and carried out a scheme to "obtain loans, credits, or other funds under false pretences and without collateral" from numerous banks, including the PNB.
+According to the court ruling, from early 2011 to early 2018, Modi and his associates orchestrated and carried out a scheme to "obtain loans, credits, or other funds under pretenses and without collateral" from numerous banks, including the PNB.

 The bank fraud involved the use of letters of undertaking (LoUs), a financial instrument unique to India, designed to facilitate efficient import transactions.

-Modi and the co-conspirators sought to artificially inflate the import volumes of Modi's India-based companies with sham transactions so as to obtain more LoU funding, it alleged.
+Modi and the co-conspirators sought to artificially inflate the import volumes of Modi's India-based companies with sham transactions to obtain more LoU funding, it alleged.

 To carry out this scheme, Modi and his co-conspirators used a web of shell companies known as "shadow entities" based in Hong Kong and Dubai that posed as legitimate businesses to create fake import transactions and launder the proceeds, it said.

-The PNB and the other defrauded banks are reported to have lost in excess of USD 1 billion as a result of the fraud, the judge wrote in his order.
+The PNB and the other defrauded banks are reported to have lost more than USD 1 billion as a result of the fraud, the judge wrote in his order.

 Meanwhile, the UK's Crown Prosecution Service (CPS) said in August that it is reviewing the London High Court ruling to grant Modi permission to appeal against his extradition order with the Indian government for the next stage in the legal process.